Comment on page

 Purposes of Processing:

-Muellners, Inc. shall process personal data as necessary to provide the Muellners Services to data exporter in accordance with the Agreement.
+Muellners, Inc. shall process personal data as necessary to provide the Muellners Foundation Services to data exporters in accordance with the Agreement.

 Processing operations: Please see Annex 1 of the DPA, which describes the processing operations.